American Coal Council

 In the Spring of 2002, the WCC undertook the next step in its development as the membership voted overwhelmingly to transition from a regional to a national organization.
 The American Coal Council’s national focus and its increasingly close times with national and state organizations and other industry groups enhanced its advocacy efforts, visibility and information resource base.

 The next step in the ACC’s evolution was achieved with the establishment of a Washington, DC office in May 2007.
-In January 2007, the ACC Board of Directors approved the relocation of ACC Chief Executive Officer Janet Gellici to the DC area in an effort to better advance the Association’s advocacy and liaison objectives.
-Proximity to public policy decision-makers, industry associations and ACC member companies with a DC presence enhances the ACC’s ability to monitor and report on critical industry issues, and better supports and coordinate ACC advocacy efforts with national associations in DC.
+In January 2007, the ACC Board of Directors approved the relocation of ACC's offices to the DC area in an effort to better advance the Association’s advocacy and liaison objectives.
+Proximity to public policy decision-makers, industry associations and ACC member companies with a DC presence enhances the ACC’s ability to monitor, engage in, and report on critical industry issues, and better supports and coordinate ACC advocacy efforts with national associations in DC.

-In early 2013 an announcement was made that former CEO, Janet Gellici, would leave the ACC in May to assume the position of Executive Director of the National Coal Council, an advisory group to the U.S. Secretary of Energy.
+In the spring of 2013 former CEO Janet Gellici left the ACC to assume the leadership of the National Coal Council, a policy advisory group to the U.S. Secretary of Energy.
 Subsequently, Betsy Monseu was appointed to succeed Ms. Gellici.
 Betsy brings many years of relevant industry experience to the Association, having worked previously in the utility, transportation, and coal production sectors.
-Betsy is supported by the other members of the ACC team, including Terry Headley (Communications Director) and Michele Rubin (Executive Assistant) based in Phoenix, and Ingrid Shumate (Education and Marketing Director) based in northern Virginia.
+Betsy is supported by the other members of the ACC team, including Terry Headley (Communications Director), Ingrid Shumate Raboteau (Education and Marketing Director), and Michele Rubin (Member Services Coordinator).